timfoster/sdc-headnode/README.md

 Then to set up the zone:
   - A recent version of node (>= 0.10.26, preferably latest).
   - The [json](http://trentm.com/json/) CLI tool.
+  - The 'pigz' program available somewhere on $PATH

 ### Build Specification: `build.spec` and `build.spec.local`